Ashevita/holbertonschool-simple_shell/README.md

 **Implement Main Loop**: Write the main loop in main.c to handle user input and run commands.

-**Implement Commands**: Write functions in execute_command.c, execute_cd.c, execute_ls.c, and execute_pwd.c to handle different commands.
+**Implement Commands**: Write functions in command.c, cd.c, ls.c, and pwd.c to handle different commands.

 **Test the Shell**: Run the shell in both interactive and non-interactive modes to ensure it works correctly.